dequelabs/corro/README.md

 * Plain Objects are considered valid JSON.
 * Dates count as Objects.
 * Parseable stringified JSON obviously counts both as a string and as JSON.

+### value
+If present, the value must be strictly equal to the provided argument.

 ## Contributions
 This is a spare-time project so I can't promise immediate feedback, but issues and especially pull requests are welcome!